-If you create a screen switching function (see Functions) for an Industrial Performance Analyzer screen, you are shown the IPA filter dialog.
-Here, you can set filters and change settings that are taken into account when switching to the Industrial Performance Analyzer screen.
+If you create a function screen switch (see also Functions) to screen Industrial Performance Analyzer, the IPA filter dialog is displayed.
+There you can set filters and make settings which are taken into account when the Runtime switches to the screen Industrial Performance Analyzer.

-You can find details on the settings in the filter dialog in the Filters (on page 20) chapter.
+You can find more information about the settings of the filter dialog in chapter Filter (on page 22).